Love them or hate them, there’s something commanding about a canopy bed.

 I wasn’t sure about the checked fabric against the floral wallpaper, but the tour guide assured me that this was au courant in 18th-century England.

 And finally, a canopy bed in the home of Thomas Everard, whose life was a rags to riches story.

 Mr. Everard was an early embodiment of that most American of American ideals: the self-made man.
 He went from being an orphan in London to a merchant’s apprentice, a court clerk, and Mayor of Williamsburg.
 Twice.

 Perhaps he with the most to prove has the fanciest canopy bed?

-Bossy color is a full-service interior design firm based in Washington, D.C.
-At bossy color, we design outrageously beautiful homes for fascinating people.
+Bossy color is a full-service interior design firm in Washington, D.C.
+We design outrageously beautiful homes for fascinating people.